Skip to Content

 top tips for a huge tomato harvest

-6) Provide the right fertilizer at the right times.
-Tomato plants are fast growers so they really can benefit from the added nutrients of fertilizer.
-Once a week when they are young, I give my tomatoes nitrogen rich homemade chicken manure compost tea (click here to learn how to make it).
-Any nitrogen rich fertilizer will do though.
-This will encourage a healthy root system, large stable stems & healthy foliage.
-Once the plant is starting to put out blossoms, you know it is time to stop the nitrogen fertilizer.
+Once the plant starts to put out flower blossoms, you know it is time to stop the nitrogen fertilizer.
 At this point, you want the plant to focus more on producing fruit rather than growing leaves.
 Now it is time to provide an extra calcium boost.
 Take the shells of several eggs and grind them up in a food processor.
 Scratch them into the dirt at the base of your tomato plant.
-In the picture above, these tomato plants are both the same variety and both about 7 weeks old.
-At 5 weeks, the top plant received some chicken manure compost tea, and the bottom one did not.
-You can see what a difference just one application of fertilizer has made!

-7) Provide support.
 There are numerous types of support systems for tomatoes from cages to whole row supports.
 Pick one that works for you and set it up when you plant to avoid disturbing the roots once the plant is larger.
 Tomato plants need support or else they will bend and break under the weight of the maturing fruit.
-If left to their own devices, they will grow along the ground (as they would in the wild), but keeping them off the damp soil will decrease the likelihood of diseases and pests.
+If left to their own devices, they will grow along the ground like a vine (as they would in the wild).
+Keeping them upright off the damp soil will decrease the likelihood of diseases and pests.

-8) Pick when ripe.
-For best flavor, allow your tomatoes to fully ripen on the vine.
+For the best flavor, allow your tomatoes to fully ripen on the vine.
 A ripe tomato will be firm and very red in color.
-Ripe tomatoes should be not be stored in the refrigerator, it causes their flavor & texture to deteriorate rapidly.
-If they fall off the vine before they are fully ripen, you can place them in a paper bag and store in a cool, dry location until ripened.
+Ripe tomatoes should not be stored in the refrigerator, it causes their flavor & texture to deteriorate rapidly.
+If they fall off the vine before they are fully ripened, you can place them in a paper bag and store them in a cool, dry location until ripened.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.